OP-TEE/optee_docs/architecture/secure_storage.rst

    For OP-TEE to be able to write the RPMB key, ``CFG_RPMB_WRITE_KEY=y`` must be configured and ``plat_rpmb_key_is_ready()`` must allow it at runtime.

+When programming the RPMB key from normal world the RPMB key must be made available to that tool.
+The RPMB key must for security reasons normally not be known outside OP-TEE, but an exception might be made in the factory during the manufacturing process.

+If the HUK is known, the script `scripts/derive_rpmb_key.py`_ can be used to derive the RPMB key.

+Pros and cons with OP-TEE automatically writing the RPMB key:
+    1. Automatic writing can be triggered after each boot controlled entirely by the normal world, essentially tricking the secure world to reveal the secret RPMB key.
+Having a separate OP-TEE binary in the factory is not fully secure since it is enough to restore it from from one device to achieve class breakage.

+    2. Automatic writing may target the wrong device if there is more than one RPMB since the device name it determined by the probe order.
+The probe order may differ between boot loader and the kernel or when rebooting.
+This problem can be addressed by supplying --rpmb-cid and the CID of the MMC device to use as argument.

+    3. Automatic writing must be used at the moment if tee-supplicant is configured to emulate RPMB since it starts from scratch at each boot.

 Encryption
 ==========